The Real You Only Shows Up When It’s Ugly.

 And when they show up?

-The ones that crawl out when it’s desperate and there’s nowhere left to hide.
+The ones that crawl out from the pit of your gut when it’s desperate and there’s nowhere left to run.

 That's when the truth stands up.